What Is a Convection Heater and How Does It Work?

 There’s more than one way to heat a home!
 In fact, there are two main types of heating: convection and radiant.
 You’re probably more familiar with the applications of these heater and furnace types than you realize.
 If you’ve ever warmed your feet on a radiant floor or relaxed in a room heated by a furnace, you’ve benefitted directly from these heating systems.

 Read on as we compare convection heaters vs radiant heaters.
-Let our HVAC pros answer your convection heater questions and more!
+Let our HVAC professionals answer your convection heater questions and more!

 What Exactly Is a Convection Heater?